MathCancer/PhysiCell/counter_based_rng.md

 The main simulation loop sets that context around the major per-cell update phases in [core/PhysiCell_cell_container.cpp](core/PhysiCell_cell_container.cpp).
 That means the existing simulation code can keep calling the usual random helpers, but those helpers will now draw from a reproducible per-cell, per-step sequence instead of a thread-order-dependent stream.

 I also added a reusable end-to-end thread reproducibility checker in [beta/test_thread_repro.py](beta/test_thread_repro.py).
-The GitHub Actions workflow uses it for the template and intracellular template jobs in [tests.yml](.github/workflows/tests.yml).

 The checker runs the same project twice with different thread counts and compares the final XML output after normalizing volatile metadata.

 ## Why this did not require changing every `Random()` call